 Pork ribs have a significant amount of fat marbling throughout the muscle meat.
 This fat helps keep the pork spareribs moist and flavorful as they cook.
 The single rib I described above has 11 grams of total fat, of which 3.2 grams is saturated fat.

-That means there are 97 calories from fat and 27 calories from saturated fat which can raise cholesterol.
+This means there are 97 calories from fat and 27 from saturated fat.
+Saturated fat can raise cholesterol.

 From the carnivore perspective, pork spareribs bring 7.3 grams of protein per rib bone.
-This means you can get nearly 22 grams of protein in a three-ounce serving of pork ribs and 88 calories from the protein.
+You can get nearly 22 grams of protein in a three-ounce serving of pork ribs.
+The protein has 88 calories.

 Further, a 3-ounce serving size has 0 g of net carbs except those found in the sauce.
 The sauce’s ingredient calories vary depending on what type of sauce you use.